This post contains affiliate links. See my disclosure policy here.

 Cynar: This is a liqueur made in Italy with artichokes, herbs, spices, sugar, and alcohol.

 Hard Cider: This is an alcoholic beverage made with fermented apple juice.
-We used Red’s Hard Apple Ale.
-For a low-proof version of this drink, try apple cider in place of the hard cider.
+I used Red’s Hard Apple Ale.

 Lime Wheel: This is a lime slice that has been cut into a circular shape.